samman350/samman350.github.io/_posts/2026-02-16-string-simulation.md

     	}
 	}

 If you realize that in C, when you define an array, you really define a pointer to the first element of array, this function becomes alot easier to understand.
+Also notice the casting to short, which is a 16-bit floating point.
-This function is then passed as an argument to the following function:
+This callback function is then passed as an argument to the following function:

 	SetAudioStreamCallback(stream, AudioCB);